B2.6 Multiply and divide fractions by fractions, as well as by whole numbers and mixed numbers, in various contexts.

 • If we wanted to hold an Olympics in a school with periods that were not 50 minutes long, how could we use the data from the problem?

 Examine the circuit diagram.
 For how many periods would the students stay at Station 1?
 Station 2?
-At station 3? …
+Station 3? …

-When students have finished solving the three problems, give them a copy of Appendix 6.3 and have them answer the questions.
+When students have finished solving the three problems, ask them the following questions:

-Note: The purpose of the questions is to encourage objectification and to generate ideas that will be shared in the mathematical exchange.
+Note: The purpose of the questions is to foster the conceptualization and to generate ideas that will be shared in the mathematical conversation.
 It is not necessary for students to write down everything in detail; they should be able to discuss it.
-The mathematical exchange will lead them to consolidate their mathematical ideas and to verbalize them.
+The mathematical conversation will lead them to consolidate their mathematical ideas and to verbalize them.

 Display the different teams' approaches in the classroom, grouping them by question.
 Allow students to circulate and observe their peers' approaches to see the variety of strategies used.